Alan Partridge: History

-1991–1995: On The Hour and Knowing Me, Knowing You
+1991: On The Hour

 Alan Partridge was created for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, as the show's hapless sports presenter.
-He is portrayed by Steve Coogan, who had performed a similar character for a BBC college radio station at university.
-The producer Armando Iannucci asked Coogan to do a voice for a generic sports reporter, with elements of Elton Welsby, Jim Rosenthal and John Motson.
-According to Iannucci, "Someone said, 'He's an Alan!' and someone else said, 'He's a Partridge!'
-Within minutes we knew where he lived, we'd worked out his back story, what his aspirations were."
-His name was also inspired by the former Newsbeat presenter Frank Partridge.
+Developing On the Hour, the producer, Armando Iannucci, asked Steve Coogan to voice a generic sports reporter with elements of Elton Welsby, Jim Rosenthal and John Motson.
+Coogan had performed a similar character for a BBC college radio station while at university.
+Iannucci said they developed a backstory for the character "within minutes".
+The name was inspired by the former Newsbeat presenter Frank Partridge.
 Iannucci, Patrick Marber, Richard Herring and Stewart Lee wrote much of the early Partridge material; Herring credits the creation to Coogan and Iannucci.

+1992–1995: Knowing Me, Knowing You and The Day Today

-Marber felt the character had potential for other projects, and encouraged Coogan to develop it.
-Coogan performed as Partridge and other characters at the 1992 Edinburgh Festival.
-In December 1992, BBC Radio 4 began broadcasting a six-episode spoof chat show, Knowing Me, Knowing You with Alan Partridge.
+Marber felt Partridge had potential for other projects, and encouraged Coogan to develop his character.
+Coogan performed as Partridge and other characters at the 1992 Edinburgh Fringe.
+That December, BBC Radio 4 began broadcasting a six-episode spoof chat show, Knowing Me, Knowing You with Alan Partridge.
 The series saw Partridge irritate and offend his guests, and coined his catchphrase, "Aha!".

-In 1994, On the Hour transferred to television as The Day Today, in which Partridge reprised his role as sports reporter.
+In 1994, On the Hour transferred to television on BBC Two as The Day Today, in which Partridge reprised his role as sports reporter.
 Later that year, Knowing Me, Knowing You transferred to television.
 The series ends with Partridge accidentally shooting a guest.
 It was nominated for the 1995 BAFTA for Light Entertainment Performance.
 A Christmas special, Knowing Me, Knowing Yule, followed in December 1995, in which Partridge attacks a BBC commissioning editor, ending his television career.

-1997–2010: I'm Alan Partridge and further appearances
+1997–2002: I'm Alan Partridge

-In 1997, Coogan starred in a sitcom, I'm Alan Partridge, written by Coogan, Iannucci and Peter Baynham.
-The series follows Partridge after he has been left by his wife and dropped from the BBC; he lives in a roadside hotel, presents a graveyard slot on local Norwich radio, and desperately pitches ideas for new television shows.
-Iannucci said the writers used the sitcom as "a kind of social X-ray of male middle-aged Middle England".
-It won the 1998 BAFTA awards for Comedy Performance and Comedy Programme or Series.
+In 1997, BBC Two broadcast a sitcom, I'm Alan Partridge, written by Coogan, Iannucci and Peter Baynham.
+It follows Partridge after he has been left by his wife and dropped from the BBC.
+He lives in a roadside hotel outside Norwich, presents a graveyard slot on local radio, and desperately pitches ideas for new television shows.
+Iannucci described the series as "a kind of social X-ray of male middle-aged Middle England".
+I'm Alan Partridge won the 1998 BAFTA awards for Comedy Performance and Comedy Programme or Series.

 In 1999, Partridge appeared on the BBC telethon Comic Relief, performing a medley of Kate Bush songs.
-The BBC broadcast a second series of I'm Alan Partridge in 2002, following Partridge's life in a static caravan with his new Ukrainian girlfriend after recovering from a mental breakdown.
+BBC Two broadcast a second series of I'm Alan Partridge in 2002, following Partridge's life in a static home with his new Ukrainian girlfriend, Sonia (Amelia Bullmore) after recovering from a mental breakdown.
 The writers found the second series difficult to make, feeling it had been too long since the first and that expectations for sitcoms had changed.